B.S. Degree in Food Science and Human Nutrition

 For more information contact the Program Coordinator: Eileen Molloy (207.581.3121, email@example.com)

 Faculty associated with this program:

-Susan S. Sullivan, Associate Director in the School of Food and Agriculture
+Susan Sullivan, Associate Dean of the College of Natural Sciences Forestry and Agriculture

 Kate Yerxa, Associate Extension Professor